AxeBearDev/php-magic/readme.md

 - `composer test`: Test with Pest
 - `composer cli`: Open a Pysch shell with the package loaded

-## What's in the Box?

-This package provides powerful utilities for reusing code and adding functionality to your classes.
-The `Magic` in this package takes advantange of [PHP's magic methods](https://www.php.net/manual/en/language.oop5.magic.php) to provide a composable way to add functionality to your classes via [PHP DocBlocks](https://docs.phpdoc.org/) and [custom attributes](https://www.php.net/manual/en/class.attribute).

-This package uses magic methods to add members that aren't exclicitly defined in your classes.

 ---

 # Magic

 This base trait is a registry for all of the handlers to call when a magic method is needed.
+The other traits in this package use this one at their core to provide the magic functionality, but it's also available for you to use directly.

 ## Events

-When a magic method is called, the `Magic` trait will generate a `MagicEvent` instance and pass it to any registered handles that match the event name.
-The event name is the name of the class member being called when any of these magic methods are called.
+When a magic method is called, the `Magic` trait will generate a `MagicEvent` instance and pass it to any registered handlers that match the event name (using [fnmatch](https://www.php.net/manual/en/function.fnmatch.php)).

 The base `MagicEvent` instanced includes the following properties: